mappls-api/mapmyindia-maps-vectorSDK-android/README.md

 ## API Usage

-Your MapmyIndia Maps SDK usage needs a set of license keys (get them  [here](http://www.mapmyindia.com/api/signup)) and is governed by the API  [terms and conditions](http://www.mapmyindia.com/api/terms-&-conditions)..
+Your MapmyIndia Maps SDK usage needs a set of license keys (get them  [here](http://www.mapmyindia.com/api/signup)) and is governed by the API  [terms and conditions](http://www.mapmyindia.com/api/terms-&-conditions).
 As part of the terms and conditions,  **you cannot remove or hide the MapmyIndia logo and copyright information** in your project.

-The allowed SDK hits are described on the  [plans](http://www.mapmyindia.com/api/pricing)  page.
+The allowed SDK hits are described on the user dashboard (http://www.mapmyindia.com/api/dashboard) page.
 Note that your usage is shared between platforms, so the API hits you make from a web application, Android app or an iOS app all add up to your allowed daily limit.

 ## Setup your project